yuki332/shopify-dev/README.md

-## This is for shopify development
+# This is for Shopify Development Purpose

+### Environment
+- slate
+- theme kit